 Residents of Two Mexican Cities Say They’re Protected By Aliens Who Live Underwater

-Now that the government is starting to admit it, there’s no putting the cat back in the bag: UFOs exist.
+Now that the government is starting to admit it, there’s no putting the cat back in the bag: aliens exist.

-We may not know in what capacity yet or if they’re being piloted by honest-to-god aliens, but there is irrefutable proof that unidentified flying objects of some kind have been documented and authenticated at the highest levels.
+We may not know in what capacity yet or if honest-to-god aliens are piloting them.
+Still, there is irrefutable proof at the highest levels.
+Government officials have documented and authenticated unidentified flying objects of some kind.

-There are two coastal cities in Mexico, however, where just about everyone believes the rumor that otherworldly beings live underwater and have been actively rerouting tropical storms away from the area for the last 50 years.
+However, there are two coastal cities in Mexico where just about everyone believes the rumor that otherworldly beings live underwater.
+They believe those beings have been actively rerouting tropical storms away from the area for the last 50 years.

-When the storm was thought to be approaching the two cities, local residents like 71-year-old Beatriz Garcia, weren’t bothered in the slightest.
+When the storm was approaching the two cities, residents like 71-year-old Beatriz Garcia weren’t bothered in the slightest.

-“I immediately said, ‘they are going to protect us.’
-And this is what I believe and trust: that they exist, that there is a base.”
-The base she’s talking about is supposedly a few miles off the coast of Miramar Beach in an area known to locals as Amupac.
+“I immediately said, ‘They are going to protect us.’
+And this is what I believe and trust.
+They exist.
+There is a base.”
+That base is supposedly a few miles off the coast of Miramar Beach in an area known to locals as Amupac.

-Because so many people saw it at the same time, news of the UFOs traveled quickly and was treated as an unequivocal truth soon after that, especially after Madero and Tampico suddenly stopped experiencing extreme weather events following two massive hurricanes in 1955 and 1966.
-In the fifty-five years since the aliens first landed on that fateful August night, the area has been free of any destruction at the hands of mother nature.
+Because so many people saw it at the same time, news of the UFOs traveled quickly.
+The event was treated as an unequivocal truth soon after that.
+Especially after Madero and Tampico suddenly stopped experiencing extreme weather events following two massive hurricanes in 1955 and 1966.
+In the fifty-five years since the aliens first landed on that fateful August night, the area has been free of any destruction at the hands of Mother Nature.

-Today, the area is home to a UFO festival called El Día OVNI (Objeto Volador No Identificado) Tamaulipas, organized by the OVNI Scientific Investigations Association of Tamaulipas (AICOT, in Spanish), an activist group comprised of alien investigators.
+Today, the area is home to a UFO festival called El Día OVNI (Objeto Volador No Identificado) Tamaulipas.
+The Festival is organized by the OVNI Scientific Investigations Association of Tamaulipas (AICOT, in Spanish).
+It is an activist group comprised of alien investigators.

-The festival itself was started as a joke in October 2013 by a notable figure from nearby Nuevo Leon, who called it El Día del Marciano, or The Day of the Martian.
+The festival started as a joke in October 2013 by a notable figure from nearby Nuevo Leon.
+He called it El Día del Marciano, or The Day of the Martian.

-However, people like AICOT founder Juan Carlos Ramón López have worked to turn it into an officially recognized holiday by doing away with the martian terminology and refocusing on OVNIs and the various run-ins people have supposedly had with these extraterrestrial beings.
+However, people like AICOT founder Juan Carlos Ramón López have worked to turn it into an officially recognized holiday.
+They’ve done so by doing away with the Martian terminology and refocusing on OVNIs and the various run-ins people have supposedly had with these extraterrestrial beings.

 And while studies into astral projection have yet to reveal anything definitive, the recent proliferation of confirmed UFO sightings has people more curious than ever about any valid claims of human-alien cohabitation.

-López describes the beings as evolved in terms of both consciousness and intelligence, suggesting an ability to communicate or connect with humans in a non-physical realm.
+López describes the beings as evolved in consciousness and intelligence.
+He suggests an ability to communicate or connect with humans in a non-physical realm.

-Tamaulipas’ director of tourism, Nembra Carmen Jiménez, is more than happy to encourage the area’s UFO-based economy, where tourists from around the world come to visit in the hopes that they can catch a glimpse at a flying saucer.
+Tamaulipas’ director of tourism, Nembra Carmen Jiménez, is more than happy to encourage the area’s UFO-based economy.
+Tourists from around the world come to visit in the hopes that they can catch a glimpse of a flying saucer.

 It should come as no surprise to learn that Jiménez, a self-proclaimed believer in Amupac, is also a member of AICOT.

-“We’ve had everyone from children to the elderly that are interested in the subject,” she said.
+“We’ve had everyone from children to the elderly interested in the subject,” she said.
 “People come here exclusively to visit this area…to see these types of phenomenons,” cutting herself off to say, “Well, we got rid of the word’ phenomena.’
 This type of ‘reality’ that we have here.”

 Álvarez acknowledges the lore behind an area that seems to be impervious to extreme weather but explained that “the trajectories of these hydrometeorological phenomena are erratic, that is, they do not always hit the same part or in the same place, or enter through the same way, touch land through the same place.”
 He also mentions that the water near the area is “one or two degrees cooler” than that of the Gulf of Mexico.

-Before 1988’s Hurricane Gilbert caused billions of dollars in damage in the US, the Caribbean, and Southern Mexico, it rerouted away from Madero and Tampico.
+Before 1988, Hurricane Gilbert caused billions of dollars in damage in the US, the Caribbean, and Southern Mexico.
+It rerouted away from Madero and Tampico.
 It happened again in 2005 when Hurricane Katrina was headed toward the small coastal cities before breaking off and going straight for New Orleans, where it eventually killed more than 1800 people.